A special space and learning resources that kids can use from anywhere, anytime

 Featuring 12 main categoriess--from authors and athletes to presidents and scientists--PebbleGo Biographies includes both traditional biography subjects like George Washington and Harriet Tubman as well as less traditional biographies like Dr. Seuss, Louis Armstrong, and John Muir.
 Encompassing activities to teach students how to cite articles, create reports, and share what they’ve learned, PebbleGo Biographies is ideally suited for Pre-K through 3rd Grade researchers.

-For elementary school kids looking for science information--or science fair help and ideas!
+For elementary school kids looking for science information including Life, Physical and Earth Sciences--or science fair help and ideas!

 Watch, read, and explore eBooks to hone literacy skills, build knowledge of subject-area content, and cultivate 21st Century skills through the inquiry process.
 Featuring online videos and other media types, leveled texts, voice-over reading features, and soft assessments for 3-5 graders.